 This blended degree program totaling 57 credit hours is completed completely online in both synchronous and asynchronous formats.
 Students take courses from both the MSN and MBA program concurrently, allowing assimilation of advanced business management concepts into the nursing administration role.

 - Completion in eight semesters of full-time study, including summer sessions

 - Graduates will be eligible to sit for Nurse Executive, Advanced certification (ANCC) or the Certification in Executive Nursing Practice (AONE) exams after having held a nursing administration position for at least two years.

 - MSN Executive Focus major is offered only to students enrolled in the dual MSN/MBA degree program.
 The combined MSN/MBA curriculum meets the Essentials of Master’s Education in Nursing, the American Organization of Nurse Executive Competencies and the expectations of the Association to Advance Collegiate Schools of Business.

-Students enrolled in the program will begin in August (July 1 application deadline).
+Students enrolled in the program may begin in August or January of each year.
 Applications are accepted on a rolling admissions schedule.

 MSN/MBA Required Courses/Progression Plans

 - Fall Start Full-Time Progression Plan

 Please contact Dr. Becky Smeltzer for full details on course descriptions.